Nathan J. Robinson: Staffing controversy

 In August 2021, Robinson asked a number of Current Affairs staff to resign after disagreements on how the company should be run.
 Some staffers accused Robinson of asking staffers to resign because they wanted the magazine to be a worker-owned co-op.
 Journalist Glenn Greenwald called Robinson a "brazen hypocrite" on Twitter, and National Review writer Caroline Downey called Robinson's actions hypocritical.
-In response, Robinson said that he did not oppose the magazine being a worker-owned co-op, and that the calls for resignation were due to organizational "dysfunction" and concern that the magazine "seemed to be losing sight of its core political goals".

 Political views

 Robinson is a proponent of libertarian socialism, citing Noam Chomsky as his main political influence.
 He has criticized both totalitarian state socialism and free-market libertarian capitalism.

-He supports abortion rights, animal rights, and Medicare for All.
-He supports LGBTQ rights.
+He supports abortion rights, animal rights, Medicare for All, and LGBTQ rights.

 Robinson has been critical of American foreign policy, including its military interventions in Afghanistan, Syria, and Iraq.
 He has remained critical of Israel and its human rights record.
 He has also criticized the United States' support for Israel and the United States' hostility towards critics of Israel.

 Robinson supported Bernie Sanders in the 2016 United States presidential election.
 After Sanders lost the Democratic nomination to Hillary Clinton, Robinson voted for Clinton.
 In the 2020 United States presidential election he supported Sanders again.

 According to reporter Alaric DeArment, writing in Above the Law, when Tara Reade alleged that Joe Biden had sexually assaulted her, Robinson published articles in Current Affairs "equating genuine skepticism with ad hominem attacks against Reade".
 One of the articles had the headline "Everything Has Changed Overnight" and he wrote another article supporting Reade's allegation.
 As editor of Current Affairs, he published a transcript of Reade's interview with Katie Halper.
 DeArment wrote that Robinson's conversations with Reade and her brother Collin Moulton "amounted to PR consulting, while operating in a journalistic capacity.
 This creates a significant conflict of interest—something that journalists are taught early on to avoid".

 Robinson identifies as an atheist, but has criticized prominent exponents of New Atheism, including Sam Harris, Christopher Hitchens, and Richard Dawkins, saying, "at their worst they were bigoted and ignorant, possessing the very qualities that they deplored in the religious".